hodanov/simple-and-clean-slider/README.md

 ## Demo

-To see the slider, clone the repo or click a link below.
+To see the slider, clone the repo.

 ## Requirements